A higher order function is a function that takes one or more functions as arguments, or returns a function as its result.

 Global Scope

-When you open up a JS document, you are in the GLobal scope.
-Anything you write in the GLobal scope is accessible from everywhere in the JS.
+When you open up a JS document, you are in the Global scope.
+Anything you write in the Global scope is accessible from everywhere in the JS.
 They are also available for the lifetime of your application and deletes only when the application ends.

 Since the Global scope variables are available anywhere within the code, it is considered as a bad practise.
-Using the global scope makes your code less reusable, introduces namespace collision opportunities, and makes functions more likely to be influenced accidentally by global variables.
+Using the Global scope makes your code less reusable, introduces namespace collision opportunities, and makes functions more likely to be influenced accidentally by global variables.

 Local/Function Scope